Mastercard/bundle-client-reference-app/README.md

 The `com.mastercard.developer.interceptors` package will provide you with some request interceptor classes you can use when configuring your API client.
 These classes will take care of adding the correct [Authorization](https://github.com/Mastercard/oauth1-signer-java) header before sending the request.

 ### Request Examples <a name="request-examples"></a>
-You can change the default input passed to APIs, modify values in the src/main/resources/templates for POST and UPDATE Usecase.
+You can change the default input passed to APIs, modify values in the src/main/resources/templates for POST and UPDATE Use case.
 {userid} field is editable in the RequestHelper.java class.
-Below are the static user id values configured for the Bundle Profile Reference Application.
+Below are the static User ID values configured for the Bundle Profile Reference Application.
+You may pass the below User IDs for GET operation to retrieve information on user’s enrolled products.

- * user234 for Products: airport, wifi
- * user1235 for Products: rewards, benefits, offers
- * specialpayUser for Product: special pay
+* For Products (airport, Wi-Fi), User ID - user234 is supported
+* For Products (rewards, benefits, offers), User ID - user1235 is supported
+* For Product: specialpay (Note: This is a test product), User ID - specialpayUser is supported

 ## Support <a name="support"></a>
 For any clarifications, please reach out to Digital_Enablement_Team_3@mastercard.com.